 Neighbourhoods are the basic building block of liveable cities

-Neighbourhoods are the basic building block of liveable cities, says Victor Dover in this episode of ‘Town Planning Stuff Everyone Needs to Know’.
+Neighbourhoods are the basic building block of liveable cities.

 Neighbourhoods in Yarra